Charles Leclerc wins Bahrain Grand Prix as Max Verstappen fails to finish

 Leclerc was set for a comfortable victory but the race took a turn late on after Pierre Gasly’s Alpha Tauri caught on fire and led to a safety car with less than 10 laps remaining.

-Just 98 days after the Abu Dhabi Grand Prix, it brought back memories of the late drama at last season’s title-decider.
+Just 98 days after the Abu Dhabi Grand Prix, it brought back memories of the late drama at last season’s title decider.
 Leclerc comfortably held off Verstappen at the restart but the 24-year-old, who was complaining about problems with heavy steering, soon came under pressure from Sainz.

 And with three laps to go, as Sainz made the pass to take P2, Verstappen appeared to lose power and was soon dropping like a stone.
 It led to the defending champion retiring into the pits and things went from bad to worse as Perez, who was coming under pressure from Hamilton, locked up heading into the start of the final lap.